Amjadyabroudi128/noteapp/README.md

-this is the beginning of a WIP Flutter porject for Flutter and Firebase Push Notifications, i
+a notes app with firebase and google sign in